Mobile MRI: Should You Rent or Buy?

 Improved Diagnostic Confidence: AI-enhanced images reduce noise and highlight subtle findings, which can lead to earlier and more accurate diagnoses.

-Table: AI Enhancements in Mobile MRI
+Table: AI Enhancements Mobile MRI

 These tools, once limited to fixed-site flagship scanners, are now integrated into mobile configurations—ensuring that portability doesn’t mean sacrificing innovation.